Target setting & action plan

 Before setting a reduction target, it is necessary to understand how different activities in your value chain contribute to the total footprint.
-GHG emissions on farm level are among the environmental hotspots of food production.
+GHG emissions on the farm level are one of the environmental hotspots of food production.
 Nitrous oxide emissions from fertilizer application, methane emissions from rice cultivation and enteric fermentation significantly contribute to the overall scope 3 GHG emissions.
 Emissions of Land-use-change (LUC) can be very relevant, especially for regions where deforestation is an issue.

 However, gathering all the necessary data can be challenging because you need to investigate the supply chain thoroughly.
 Moreover, actual farm emission data is not available.
 Modelling these emissions is needed, adhering to the state-of-the-art standards, such as the GHG Protocol Land Sector and Removals Guidance or Product Environmental Footprint (PEF) rules.